ShunjiNakano/AIY_tracking/README.md

 # AIY_tracking
+A MatLab program for the image analysis with a deeplabcut csv file.
+Developed under MatLab2019b.

 HOW TO USE
 1. Prepare the two image files (ex.
 YFP and CFP images) and put the csv files from deeplabcut.